Air Quality Management Area 5 - Pollution in Greenstreet (A2)

 Developer Pressure Outside the Borough Plan

-1. QUINN ESTATES plans to belch out more traffic along the A2 - 1,250 homes West of Teynham plus 8,000 homes filling in between M2 and A2 up to Dully Lane and swallowing Bapchild.
+1. QUINN ESTATES plans to belch out more traffic along the A2 - 8,400 new homes, plus commercial traffic, West of Teynham and Highsted Park. plus 8,000 homes filling in between M2 and A2 up to Dully Lane and swallowing Bapchild.
 Follow the new website run by Paul Townson from Teynham.

 2. LYNSTED 19/505036/OUT - NEW - Lynsted with Kingsdown PC flier sent out 3rd November.